jyellick/obc-docs/protocol-spec.md

 - **Trusted wallet service.** It is an HMAC on the rest fields of request using the shared secret.Nonce-based methods similar to what we have in OBC can be used to protect against replays.

 TLS connections can be used in each case with server side authentication to secure the request at the network layer (confidentiality, replay attack protection, etc)

-#### 4.2.1 User/Client Enrollment Process

-The Registration Authority (RA) is a trusted entity that can ascertain the validity and identity of users who want to participate in the permissioned blockchain.
-As illustrated in Figure 1, (Fig1: User Enrollment Process) the user enrollment process is executed in two phases:

-*Offline Phase:* the user presents strong identification credentials (proof of ID) to a Registration Authority (RA) offline.
-The RA creates and stores an account for the user.
-The RA returns the associated username/password and Root Certificate (TLS-CA Cert in this implementation) to the user.

-*Online Phase:*  the user contacts the ECA sending his username, password and a certificate request.
-The user sends to the ECA its public key and additional identity information.
-This information in turn is signed by the ECA.
-The ECA returns to the client an enrollment certificate and the encryption key of the chain.
-The client saves in local storage both certificates.
-At this point the user enrollment has been completed.

 ### 4.3 Transaction security offerings at the infrastructure level